 The U.S. Department of Education requires that a student participate in Federal Direct Loan Exit Counseling for a student, who has taken out a Federal Direct student loan, when a student withdraws, graduates, drops below half-time attendance or plans on transferring to another school.
-PJC requires the student to complete counseling in group exit counseling sessions that will be offered at the end of each academic term (fall, spring and summer).
+PJC requires the student to complete exit counseling at the end of each academic year, even if the student plans on attending the next academic year.